VoiceBridge: General Speech Restoration with One-step Latent Bridge Models: Experiments

-The evaluation results of denoising are shown in Table~\ref{tab:SE}, where VoiceBridge outperforms data-space SB models SBSE~\citep{sbsen}, diffusion models, and flow-matching models on various metrics.
+Further, as a GSR model, VoiceBridge naturally handles all kinds of restoration tasks within the data distribution.
+We test VoiceBridge on the task of traditional Speech Enhancement (SE), comparing it to task-specific models including SGMSE+~\citep{richter2023speech, sgmse}, StoRM~\citep{storm} and SBSE~\citep{sbsen} on benchmarks involving VoiceBank-DEMAND~\citep{valentini2017noisy} and WSJ-CHiME~\citep{chime3}.
+The results are shown in Table~\ref{tab:GSR}, where VoiceBridge outperforms data-space SB models SBSE~\citep{sbsen}, diffusion models, and flow-matching models on various metrics.
 Note that the WSJ0 dataset, which the SGMSE+ and StoRM models are trained on, is excluded from our training dataset, exceptionally demonstrating the superiority of VoiceBridge.
-For the codec artifact removal results, as shown in Table~\ref{tab:codec}, VoiceBridge consistently outperforms baseline models on various metrics, exhibiting the promising zero-shot performance of VoiceBridge on this OOD task.
+Apart from SE, evaluation for other tasks has also been conducted, with details in Appendix~\ref{appendix:evaluation}.